What We Learned on Our First 7 Flights with Our Twins

 - Burp cloths

 - Extra outfits.
 We pack one complete outfit per waterproof reusable bag (we use Grovia wetbags), or a large Ziploc.
 That way, if you have a … mess (you know what I mean), you can just pull out a complete clean outfit, and put the dirty items in the bag to contain the mess.
 Choose outfits with layers that are easy to remove or add.
-Temperatures can vary widely on the plane and once you land and you won’t have a lot of time to change everyone to keep them comfortable.
-If spit up or blowouts are common, make sure you pack enough clean clothing for the duration of your flight, plus an hour or so to get to where you can dig through your suitcase, if necessary.
+Temperatures can vary widely on the plane and once you land.
+And you won’t have a lot of time to change everyone to keep them comfortable.
+If spit up or blowouts are common, make sure you pack enough clean clothing for the duration of your flight, plus an hour or so.
+If might takes awhile after landing before you can dig through your suitcase, if necessary.